Beczheng/flask_4_databases_mysql_vm/README.md

 - Database schema
   1. For the database, I created a two tables: `doctors` and `licenses`.
 In the `doctors` table, I included the following columns: `doctord_id, first_name, and last_name`.
 In the `licenses` table: I included the following columns: `license_id, doctor_id, license_number, issue_date, and expiration_date`.
 - Errors
   1. Though I forgot to take screenshots, I ran into some of errors.
 For example, I forgot to install the `dotenv` package in my cloud shell environment.
-In addition, I made a bunch of spelling errors, which prevented me from successfully running my flask application.
+In addition, I made a couple of spelling errors, which prevented me from successfully running my flask application.

 ### Steps to replicate my assignment